ngs-docs/2017-ucsc-metagenomics/quality.rst

 Running Jupyter Notebook
 ------------------------

-Let's also run a Jupyter Notebook in /mnt.
+Let's also run a Jupyter Notebook.
 First, configure it a teensy bit more securely, and also have it run in the background::

   jupyter notebook --generate-config